readyready15728/misc/awakemud-notes.md

 * Be on the look out for corn on the cob, a red apple, a chocolate doughnut and a bagel.
 * A wandering Ork merchant sells corn on the cob in the Ork Underground.
-* An apple can be foiund at Utopus Produce in the SW of Lysleul Plaza.
+* An apple can be found at Utopus Produce in the SW of Lysleul Plaza.
-* Silent Cafe (NE Seattle, North Fifth and Espanoza) sells bagels.
+* Silent Cafe (NE Seattle, North Fifth and Espanoza, closest to UCASBank) sells bagels.
-* The Stop Gap (SE Seattle, Eight Street between Seneca and Boren) sells chocolate doughnuts.
+* The Stop Gap (SE Seattle, Eighth Street between Seneca and Boren) sells chocolate doughnuts.
 * Toh Li at O'Bryant Square in Portland practices Athletics, Stealth, Brawling, Edged Weapons and Whips and Flails.
-* Martingale says OOCly, "My.mpuv should work."
+* Martingale says OOCly, "My.gmc should work."
 * Martingale tells you OOCly, 'You can go from the front to the rear of a vehicle by typing SWITCH.
 You can directly enter the rear of a vehicle that has one by typing ENTER \<vehicle\> REAR.'